howsoai/howso-engine-recipes/README.md

 Running in a dev container is a quick method to get set up to run the recipes, assuming that you'd like to use Docker and VS Code.
-This method uses [container images](https://github.com/howsoai/howso-devcontainers/pkgs/container/howso) built as part of the [Howso Developement Containers](https://github.com/howsoai/howso-devcontainers).
+This method uses [container images](https://github.com/howsoai/howso-devcontainers/pkgs/container/howso) built as part of the [Howso Development Containers](https://github.com/howsoai/howso-devcontainers).
 You can use the dev containers either by cloning this repo first and reopening VS Code, or using the "one click" method that does both steps for you.